One of the main causes of work-related injuries that lead to disability is lower back pain from sitting all day.

 You sit at a desk all day typing away and so you have no risk of injury while on the job, right?
 You might be surprised to know that those who sit in front of a computer all day are at high risk of work-related disabilities due to the nature of their daily work routines.

-A high number of work-related claims made to workers compensation insurance come from those who suffer injuries due to sitting for a good majority of the day.
+A high number of work-related claims made to workers compensation insurance come from those who suffer injuries from sitting for most of the day.
 In fact, one of the main causes of work-related injuries that lead to disability is lower back pain from sitting all day.
 It’s not just about back pain, sitting all day can lead to neurological issues and can also adversely affect your overall health.

 Studies also show that even those who work to keep themselves healthy by exercising and stretching before and after work, suffer from a high rate of chronic lower back pain due to sitting for extended periods of time.